Legislative Priorities for 2023-2024

 We acknowledge that these bills are only a small fraction of the legislation that can potentially impact an individual living with a mental health condition, because everyone’s needs are different.
-If you are interested in a piece of legislation not on this list, please feel free to connect with Amanda or Jacqueline for more information.
-The PAC Team is happy to provide you support in learning more about any piece of legislation.
+If you are interested in a piece of legislation not on this list, please feel free to connect with The PACT Team.
+We are happy to provide you with support in learning more about any piece of legislation.

 Download a 1-page overview of our top priority legislation